Multiplicity of solutions to a class of degenerate elliptic equations in both sub-critical and critical cases: Proof of Theorem

 Thus, we get

 These facts yield

-Rest of the proof is exactly same as the previous one.
+The rest of the proof is exactly the same as in the previous one.

-\textbf{Step-II:} We claim that the minimizers $m_\mu$ and $m^-_\mu$ are achieved by two critical points of the function $I_\mu$.\\ \textbf{Proof:} Firstly, we will show $m^-_\mu$ is achieved by critical point.\\ \textbf{ First Solution:} Due to Lemma \ref{CL}(ii), the above minimizing sequence $\{v_n\}$ is bounded.
+\textbf{Step-II:} We claim that the minimizers $m_\mu$ and $m^-_\mu$ are achieved by two critical points of the function $I_\mu$.\\ \textbf{Proof:} First, we will show that $m^-_\mu$ is achieved by a critical point.\\ \textbf{ First Solution:} Due to Lemma \ref{CL}(ii), the above minimizing sequence $\{v_n\}$ is bounded.
 Hence, there exists $v^*\in H^{1,\lambda}_0(\Omega)$ such that up to a sub-sequence the following holds:

 Using these facts, we have

 Hence, $v^*$ is a critical point of $I_\mu$.
 Now we claim that $v_n\to v^*$ in $H^{1,\lambda}_0(\Omega)$.
 It is enough to prove $\|v_n\|_\lambda\to\|v^*\|_\lambda$ as $n\to\infty.$ If $\|v^*\|_\lambda<\liminf_{n\to\infty}\|v_n\|_\lambda$, then we obtain